This is what $1 million in cash looks like. More money than most of you will ever have in your entire life no matter how hard you work.

 Only if you want to live alone and single.
 To maintain a decent lifestyle you'll need way more than $1 million.

 great so I guess I have to eiher be a frugal dutchmen or work til I'm 60. fuck

 Just scrolling by and your idiotic post caught my attention.
 The inheritance tax only starts to kick in at 5.45 million dollars (the number is a bit higher for families who own farms).

-So if the anon you are responding actually inherited 4 million he would not pay a single dime in taxes.
+So if the user you are responding actually inherited 4 million he would not pay a single dime in taxes.